 Closer to home, the final Grand Slam of the tennis calendar has played an important role in his life, both personally and professionally.

 "I was working my way up the officiating chain, so to speak, professionally, and I think that at that time, there were very few examples of openly gay sports officials at the highest levels, especially men," he said.

 "There were a few here and there, but to me, at the time, it was really something that you didn't publicize.
 At that time, there might've been one or two referees in major sports leagues who had come out.
 It was almost like you'd be wondering, 'What impact could this have on my career progression?' and things like that.

 "There are more today and I think that for the [officiating] industry as a whole, sports have evolved in that respect.
 There are more and more professional officials in other sports who are out and don't feel the need that they need to hide it anymore.

 "The day that I came out to somebody for the first time and actually told them was my first day on staff at the USTA, in New York for the US Open."

 After reaching bronze badge status as a chair umpire, Walker was promoted to a gold badge as a chief umpire, the highest certification an official can achieve in world tennis, by the International Tennis Federation at the end of 2017.
-In this capacity, he is routinely called upon to coordinate diverse, multi-national officiating teams at the US Open and Team USA's Davis Cup and Fed Cup ties, and ensure that these world-class events are held at the highest standards of integrity.
+In this capacity, he is routinely called upon to coordinate diverse, multi-national officiating teams at the US Open and Team USA's Davis Cup and Billie Jean King Cup ties, and ensure that these world-class events are held at the highest standards of integrity.